musicbutton

 (33) Controlling the light images in one's head gives the perfection of direct perception.

-(34) Furthermore results the self-control with what emerges in the mind in knowledge of everything in existence.
+(34) Furthermore the self-control with what emerges in the mind results in knowledge of everything in existence.

-(50) Only he who knows the difference between the good sense and nature of a person at the one hand and his consciousness at the other, achieves dominion over and omniscience with all that exists.
+(50) Only he who knows the difference between the good sense and nature of a person on the one hand and his consciousness on the other, achieves dominion over and omniscience with all that exists.
 (51) True progress is achieved when one, as being the root of bondage, even gives up on this - this desire to control and know.
 (52) Being called for a superior position it is very well possible that the unwanted recurs when one doesn't laugh about such a way of dealing with reality.
 (53) It is so, that by controlling oneself with the succession of the moments of time [thus with the help of a good schedule of meditation no longer being disturbed in time] one reaches the spiritual insight of full realization.
-(54) From this is one of understanding for that what stays the same separate from another state of being, place, characteristic or birth.
+(54) From this one is of understanding for that what stays the same separate from another state of being, place, characteristic or birth.
 (55) Everything in existence radiates for him when he [as the self-aware witness] at all times is positioned outside of the order of that what exists; this now is elevated knowing.
 (56) This pure existence for itself equals the pure goodness of the person.

 IV) What progress entails